 Read more on how to improve the air quality in your home.

 Which? scientific adviser Dr Stephanie Kipling says: ‘The quality of the air we breathe outside is constantly monitored.
 Levels of outdoor air pollution and its health effects frequently make powerful headlines.
 But step in to your own home, and it’s a completely different story.

 ‘It’s up to us to take responsibility for our own homes and health.
 The easiest ways to do this are to maintain good ventilation – for example, maintain adequate background ventilation at all times and don’t block or close existing ventilation provision, such as air bricks.

 ‘Minimise exposure to these potentially harmful substances – for example, use air fresheners and sprays in moderation.’

 It’s also important to look at the relationship between indoor and outdoor air pollution – for example, if you keep your car in an integral garage or live near a busy road.
 Our car emission tests have exposed the dirtiest and cleanest car makers.

 You can read the full article, ‘Breathe Easy?’, in the April 2017 issue of Which? magazine.
-If you’re not already a Which? member, you can take a £1 trial to Which? to receive the magazine and get instant online access to the current and previous issues.
+If you’re not already a Which? member, you can take a Which? subscription to receive the magazine and get instant online access to the current and previous issues.